 Hampstead Heath information

-Sprawling Hampstead Heath, with its rolling woodlands and meadows, feels a million miles away – despite being approximately four – from the City of London.
-It covers 320 hectares, most of it woods, hills and meadows, and is home to about 180 bird species, 23 species of butterflies, grass snakes, bats and a rich array of flora.
+Sprawling Hampstead Heath, with its rolling woodlands and meadows, feels a million miles away – despite being approximately four miles – from the City of London.
+Covering 320 hectares, most of it woods, hills and meadows, it's home to about 180 bird species, 23 species of butterflies, grass snakes, bats and a rich array of flora.

 It's a wonderful place for a ramble, especially to the top of Parliament Hill , which offers expansive views across the city and is one of the most popular places in London to fly a kite.
 Alternatively head up the hill in North Wood or lose yourself in the West Heath.